 • The District continues to work on its asset management plan for its aging vehicles and equipment.
-The District has purchased over \$5 million in the last two fiscal years and continues to explore other opportunities to purchase or lease additional assets.
-As part of the requirement of receiving a loan from the NMFA, the District must pledge revenues to cover the required loan payments.
-The District is also required to make monthly payments on the loan which it is doing on-time and in accordance with the loan agreement.
+The District has purchased over \$7 million in the last two fiscal years and continues to explore other opportunities to purchase or lease additional assets.